 When do reports have to be made?

-Reports are required to be submitted to an authorised TR by no later than one working day after the day the SFT has been entered into (T+1).
+They are required to be submitted to an authorised TR by no later than one working day after the day the SFT has been entered into (T+1).

-Mandatory delegated reporting under EU SFTR
+Mandatory delegation under EU SFTR

 If a transaction is entered between a financial counterparty and a NFC-, the financial counterparty is required to report for both sides.